petbattle/ubiquitous-journey/README.md

 cd pb-ci-cd/ubiquitous-journey
 ```

-Boostrap ArgoCD (run this command again if you see a `no matches for kind "ArgoCD" in version "argoproj.io/v1alpha1"` warning - this is fine, the CR was not found yet)
+Boostrap ArgoCD.
+Run this command again if you see a `no matches for kind "ArgoCD" in version "argoproj.io/v1alpha1"` warning - this is fine, the CR was not found yet.
 ```bash
 $ helm template bootstrap --dependency-update -f bootstrap/values-bootstrap.yaml bootstrap | oc apply -f-